Paintersrp/keepstack/README.md

    file to change the bootstrap credentials instead of creating the Secret by hand.
-If you previously created the Secret manually, delete it with `kubectl -n keepstack delete secret keepstack-secrets` before running `just helm-dev` so Helm can recreate it with the proper ownership metadata.
+If you previously created the Secret manually, delete it with `kubectl -n keepstack delete secret keepstack-secrets` before running `make helm-dev` so Helm can recreate it with the proper ownership metadata.

    The `deploy/values/dev.yaml` file enables a scheduled digest CronJob.
 Adjust `digest.schedule`, `digest.limit`, `digest.sender`, and `digest.recipient`